 Depression is one of the most common health issues affecting the workplace.
 Untreated depression costs employers over $51 billion due to absenteeism and decreased productivity, according to a 2003 study published in the Journal of Clinical Psychiatry.
-During a three-month period, people with depression miss an average of 4.8 workdays and suffer 11.5 days of reduced productivity.
-Employers can recommend every employee go to HelpYourselfHelpOthers.org and complete an anonymous depression-screening questionnaire.
+During a 3-month period, people with depression miss an average of 4.8 workdays and suffer 11.5 days of reduced productivity.
+Employers can recommend every employee go to HelpYourselfHelpOthers.org and complete an anonymous depression screening questionnaire.
 Employees who exhibit potential signs of depression will be given information about local resources that provide help.

-How schools can get involved
+How schools can get involved in depression screening